vignesh-1809/Visual-Feature-Detection-System-for-Counterfeit-Indian-Currency-Notes/README.md

 ### Project Overview

 This project focuses on identifying counterfeit Indian currency notes by analyzing visual features through image processing.
-It leverages techniques such as ORB (Oriented FAST and Rotated BRIEF) for feature detection and SSIM (Structural Similarity Index) for image comparison.([GitHub][1])
+It leverages techniques such as ORB (Oriented FAST and Rotated BRIEF) for feature detection and SSIM (Structural Similarity Index) for image comparison.

 ### Key Features